THE STATE OF WORKFARE

 Wisconsin has replaced traditional welfare with a workfare program known as Wisconsin Works, or W-2.
 But will Wisconsin Works really end welfare as we know it?
-After this background report by Art Hackett, the NewsHour's new national correspondent Phil Ponce, leads a debate.
+After a background report by Art Hackett, the NewsHour's new national correspondent, Phil Ponce, leads a debate.

 A RealAudio version of this segment is available.

 A look at how welfare reform is affecting people in California's Imperial Valley.

 How states must now devise their own plans: Elizabeth Brackett in Wisconsin, Paul Solman in New York, and Jeffrey Kaye in California, report.

 Read a special Online NewsHour backgrounder on the wide range of issues -- and tight deadlines -- states face when crafting new welfare programs.

 July 31, 1996:

 Three members of Congress discuss the politics between the new welfare reform bill passed this year.